edmunds/databricks-rest-client/README.md

 [![Javadocs](http://www.javadoc.io/badge/com.edmunds.databricks/databricks-rest-client.svg)](http://www.javadoc.io/doc/com.edmunds.databricks/databricks-rest-client)

 This library only implements a percentage of all of the functionality that the Databricks Rest Interface provides.
 The idea is to add functionality as users of this library need it.
-Below you will find a quick summary of the current supported functionality with a brief example.
-For details on exactly which methods are supported, please see the accompanying java doc.
+Here are the current Endpoints that are supported:

-###Cluster Service
+- Cluster Service

-###Dbfs Service
+- Dbfs Service

-###Job Service
+- Job Service

-###Library Service
+- Library Service

-###Workspace Service
+- Workspace Service

+Please look at the javadocs for the specific service to get more detailed information on what functionality is currently available.

+If there is important functionality that is currently missing, please create a github issue.

 ## Examples
 ```java